Skip to main content

 (b) the distance between groups of cabinets described in Clause (a) is not less than 30 m.

-(3) In care occupancies, care and treatment occupancies and detention occupancies, the total quantity of flammable liquids and combustible liquids stored in cabinets in a single fire compartment shall not exceed the quantity permitted for one cabinet.
+(3) In carecare and treatment or detention occupancies, the total quantity of flammable liquids and combustible liquids stored in cabinets in a single fire compartment shall not exceed the quantity permitted for one cabinet.

 Labelling

-(a) comply with ULC/ORD-C1275, “Guide for the Investigation of Storage Cabinets for Flammable Liquid Containers”,
+4.2.10.5 (1) Storage cabinets required in this Part shall conform to ULC/ORD-C1275, “Guide for the Investigation of Storage Cabinets for Flammable Liquid Containers”.

 Ventilation

 4.2.10.6.
-(1) When a cabinet required in this Part is provided with ventilation openings,
+(1) When a storage cabinet required in this Part is provided with ventilation openings

 Subsection 4.2.11.
 Outdoor Container Storage